Superalgos/Superalgos/README.md

 2. **With a dynamic starting point**: If you don't set a datetime at the Time Range parameter or disconnect the Time Range element from your parameters the simulation starts wherever the charts are positioned.

+> KNOWN ISSUE: If you can't disconnect the Time Range element and wish to run simulations withour a set starting date, simply enter ```{}``` in the Edit Time Range field.

 ## Time Period

 Simulations run in the time period active at the moment of clicking the RESTART SIMULATION button.
 Only one time period may be active at any point in time: if you run a simulation in a different time period than a previous simulation, the previous one stops—however,  the previous simulation data is conserved and may be accessed again by going back to the corresponding time period.